Visyond/website-hugo/site/content/features/import-and-export.md

 title: Import And Export
 topTitle: Cross-Compatibility With Excel And PowerPoint
 topSubTitle: >-
-  Visyond was built with ease of use and flexibility in mind allowing you import and export your spreadsheets in familiar Excel format with ease as well as export presentations, charts and Financial Statements to PowerPoint, image or .pdf formats.
+  Visyond was built with ease of use and flexibility in mind allowing you to import & export your spreadsheets in familiar Excel format in a few clicks.
+  Additionally, export presentations, charts and Financial Statements to PowerPoint, image or PDF formats.
 signUpURL: /accounts/signup/
 requestURL: /request
 bgImage: /img/banner.jpg